aosabook/500lines/crawler/crawler.markdown

 \aosafigure[240pt]{crawler-images/redirects.png}{Redirects}{500l.crawler.redirects}

 The crawler fetches "foo" and sees it redirects to "baz", so it adds "baz" to the queue and to ``seen_urls``.
 If the next page it fetches is "bar", which also redirects to "baz", the fetcher does not enqueue "baz" again.
+If the response is a page, rather than a redirect, `fetch` parses it for links and puts new ones in the queue.

 ```python
     @asyncio.coroutine